ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 #### When are descending indexes helpful?
 In versions prior to MySQL 8.0, scanning an index in reverse order had a very high cost, which resulted in reduced performance for certain queries.
-Since the release of MySQL version 8.0, users can now create descending indexes, which can be scanned in forward order, thus increasing efficiency of scanning for certain queries with ORDER BY clause.
+Since the release of MySQL version 8.0, users can now create descending indexes, which can be scanned in forward order, thus increasing efficiency of scanning for certain queries with the ORDER BY clause.

 ### Syntax
 Here is how you can define descending indexes by using DESC in a table definition: